-The bill amends section 54-03-28 of the North Dakota Century Code, which pertains to the cost-benefit analysis required for health insurance mandated coverage of services.
-It establishes that a legislative measure mandating health insurance coverage or payment for specific providers cannot be referred to a committee unless a cost-benefit analysis, provided by the legislative management, is appended to the measure.
-Additionally, if a committee finds that a measure was referred without this analysis, it must request one before taking any action on the measure.
-The bill also outlines the factors that must be considered in the cost-benefit analysis, including the impact on service costs, appropriate usage, administrative expenses, and overall healthcare costs.
+The bill amends section 54-03-28 of the North Dakota Century Code, which pertains to the requirement of a cost-benefit analysis for health insurance mandated coverage of services.
+It establishes that if a legislative measure mandates health insurance coverage or payment for specific services, it cannot be referred to a committee unless a cost-benefit analysis provided by the legislative management is appended to the measure.
+Additionally, if a committee finds that a measure was referred without this analysis, it must request one before taking any action.
+The bill also outlines specific factors that must be considered in the cost-benefit analysis, including the impact on service costs, appropriate usage, administrative expenses, and overall healthcare costs.

-Furthermore, the bill introduces a new requirement for the legislative management to adopt a procedure for identifying measures that mandate health insurance coverage.
-This procedure will involve soliciting draft measures during the interim between legislative sessions and setting deadlines for their identification.
-The bill also specifies that the legislative council will contract with a private entity to conduct the required cost-benefit analysis, ensuring that the analysis is comprehensive and informed by external expertise.
+Furthermore, the bill introduces a new procedure for the legislative management to identify measures mandating health insurance coverage, which includes soliciting draft measures during the interim between legislative sessions.
+It also specifies that the legislative council will contract with a private entity to conduct the required cost-benefit analysis, ensuring that the analysis is independent and thorough.
+The bill aims to enhance the legislative process by ensuring that all mandated health insurance measures are thoroughly evaluated for their financial implications before being acted upon.

 Statutes affected: INTRODUCED: 26.1-36-09.12, 54-35-02.4, 54-03-28